-The Harvard Dermatopathology Fellowship is an ACGME-accredited training program that draws on the facilities of Beth Israel Deaconess Medical Center (BIDMC), Brigham and Women's Hospital (BWH), and Massachusetts General Hospital (MGH).
-The Harvard Fellowship is based at BWH (Dr. Murphy, Program Director), with Institutional Directors at BIDMC and MGH.
+The Harvard-Mass General Brigham (MGB) Dermatopathology Fellowship is an ACGME-accredited training program that draws on the facilities of the Brigham and Women's Hospital (BWH) and Massachusetts General Hospital (MGH), with didactic input from faculty at Boston Children's Hospital and the Dana-Farber Cancer Institute.
+The Harvard Fellowship is overseen at BWH by Dr. George Murphy, Program Director and Dr. Alvaro Laga, Co-Director, and at MGH by Dr. Mai Hoang, Institutional Director.

 The period of fellowship is one year.
 Fellows enter the program eligible for Board certification in dermatology or pathology and receive training in the complementary fields of anatomic pathology or clinical dermatology, respectively.
-Additionally, fellows receive training in dermatoimmunopathology, immunofluorescence, microbiology/mycology, tissue processing for both routine and specialized microscopy, diagnostic electron microscopy, immunohistochemistry, molecular genomics, and laboratory management.
-The program is unique in requiring rotational exposure to all three of the major Harvard teaching hospitals, exposing fellows with a wide range of faculty expertise and institutional resources.
+Additionally, fellows receive training in immunopathology, immunofluorescence, microbiology/mycology, tissue processing for both routine and specialized microscopy, diagnostic electron microscopy, immunohistochemistry, molecular genomics, and laboratory management.
+The program uniquely in provides rotational exposure to two major Harvard teaching hospitals (MGB), exposing fellows with a wide range of faculty expertise and institutional resources.

 Clinical and translational research opportunities are available throughout the program, and at least one research project is required.
 Fellows have abundant opportunities to attend a wide variety of clinical and pathological-diagnostic conferences, and are required to teach in training programs offered to residents and medical students.

-BWH faculty mentors are actively involved in didactic initiatives, including authorship participation in a number of dermatopathology texts, including recent editions of Pathology of the Skin (Granter), and Lever's Histology of the Skin and the AFIP Fascicles on Melanocytic Tumors of the Skin and Inflammatory Disorders of the Skin (Murphy).
+Faculty mentors are actively involved in didactic initiatives, including authorship participation in a number of dermatopathology texts, including recent editions of Pathology of the Skin, and Lever's Histology of the Skin, and the AFIP Fascicles on Melanocytic Tumors of the Skin and Inflammatory Disorders of the Skin.

 Boston, MA 02115